gcccheng/oogway/index.md

 Established a platform‑level security governance system with auditable controls and compliance readiness.
 Balanced security requirements with delivery efficiency by aligning policies to business needs.

 `project`
+**ClickTime-Visma Internal Middleware Integration (Ongoing)**

+Responsibilities：

+Led the project to integrate time registration data between Clicktime and Visma.

+Started initial and ongoing coordination between **HR, Finance, ClickTime, and Visma** to define business requirements for the integration, including which project and time-registration data should be synchronised between the two systems.

+Set up sandbox environments for both **ClickTime** and **Visma**, studied their API documentation, and built proof-of-concept code to validate the integration approach and data flow.

+Contributed to the production deployment plan by defining API contracts, identifying change-detection needs, and helping structure the quality and operational model around the connector.

+Established engineering guardrails around the solution, including **unit tests**, **integration tests**, **contract tests**, **Ruff** linting, **Docker** image packaging, and deployment of the middleware as a **Kubernetes Deployment** in the cluster.

+Value Created：

+Enabled the company to move forward with a business-critical internal integration where no ready-to-use market solution existed.

+Although Gang does not come from a software development background, he proactively took on the challenge of exploring a new technical area and helped drive an internally built middleware solution when no ready-to-use connector existed for creating projects in **ClickTime**, registering project time, and synchronising the relevant time data into **Visma**.
+This ongoing project has deepened Gang’s understanding of **API integration**, **system interfaces**, and the end-to-end process of taking an integration from requirements discovery to production planning.

+`project`